Kaiser Permanente Laser Vision Correction

 What types of lenses are used?

 - Single-focus IOLs: These lenses offer clearer near and distance vision.
-Lenses that treat astigmatism fall into this category.
+Lenses that treat astigmatism also fall into this category.

 - In addition to improving sight for qualified patients, refractive lens exchange can help prevent cataract development in the future.